DianaLeit/intro-to-unit-testing-solved/README.md

 Building Unit Tests with JUnit
 ==============================
+This is a first assignment of **Introduction to Software Testing** Course from University of Minnesota.
 In this assignment, I got some practice at building effective unit tests.
 Using the example from course videos, I developed tests for the Demo class, including the isTriangle() and main() methods.

 Task was to create a file, DemoTest.java, which properly tests the Demo class to ensure it is working properly.
 The correct Demo.java file is provided for use.